-Unit M odifications for Special Population Students Advanced Learners Use open-ended questions to understand current knowledge of kind and unkind behaviors.
-Encourage students to create scenarios in which a behavior would make others feel bad about them.
-Prompt students to compare how it feels to treated with kind and unkind behaviors.
+Unit Mod ifications for Special Population Students Advanced Learners Use open-ended questions to understand current knowledge of empathy and how kindness makes others' feel.
+Encourage students to create scenarios in which a behavior would constitute unkind behavior.
 Struggling Learners Provide opportunities for students to receive peer assistance, either in partners or small group.
-Pre-teach definitions of "kind", "unkind" and "perspective".
-Use visual aids to compare kind and unkind behaviors.
+Emphasize the examples of kind and unkind behaviors Use visual aids to compare kind and unkind behaviors.
 Provide options to draw or verbally state answers to written questions.
-English Language Learners Pre-teach definitions of "kind", "unkind" and "perspective".
-Allow access to ELL dictionaries.
+English Language Learners Pre-teach definitions of "kind" "unkind" and "empathy".
+Provide visuals for directions during activities.
 Special Needs Learners Check for understanding of key information / instructions and repeat/reword as needed.
 Allow options to draw pictures or speak answers to written questions.
 Learners with a 504 Refer to page four in the Parent and Educator Resource Guide to Section 504 to assist in the development of appropriate plans.